 Our children come from many different pre-schools.
-We now carryout home visits, where we meet with the children and their families in their home environment.
+We carryout team meeting appointments, where we meet with the children and their families in their home environment.
 If this is not possible, we will contact the nursery and speak to the key workers.
 All pre-schools are asked to send a transition document with key information regarding the child to aid a smooth transition.
-We also invite our two main feeder nurseries to join us for three transition sessions including; a teddy bears picnic, a forest school afternoon and a school dinner.
+We also invite our two main feeder nurseries to join us for three transition sessions including; a teddy bears picnic, and a forest school afternoon.